Southern Bank Celebrates 130 Years

 About Southern Bank

-Southern Bank has served the financial needs of America's Heartland for over 129 years, making it one of the oldest financial institutions headquartered in the region.
+Southern Bank has served the financial needs of America's Heartland for over 130 years, making it one of the oldest financial institutions headquartered in the region.
 Southern Bank offers dynamic and competitive products to individuals and businesses with a full range of financial products and services.
 An intense focus is placed on core values of being strongly rooted within the communities it serves, but Southern Bank also offers the innovative technology and ease of accessibility consumers seek from larger banks.
-Southern Bank is now a $1.5 billion financial institution, with 36 locations in Southern Missouri and Northern Arkansas.
+Southern Bank is now a $2.1 billion financial institution, with 47 locations in Southern Missouri, Northern Arkansas and Southern Illinois.
+For more information, visit www.bankwithsouthern.com.